dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/opt_out_metrics.md

 -->
 ### Opt-out of HTTP metrics on certain endpoints and requests

 .NET 9 introduces the ability to opt-out of HTTP metrics for specific endpoints and requests.
 Opting out of recording metrics is beneficial for endpoints frequently called by automated systems, such as health checks.
-Recording metrics for these requests is often unnecessary.
+Recording metrics for these requests is generally unnecessary.

 HTTP requests to an endpoint can be excluded from metrics by adding metadata.
 Either: